 Service Type:

 Statutory Service

 Service:

 Case Management

 Alternate Service Title (if any):

 Case Management

 HCBS Taxonomy:

 Category 1: Sub-Category 1:

-Category 2: Sub-Category 2:
+Sub-Category 2:

-Category 3: Sub-Category 3:
+Sub-Category 3:

-Category 4: Sub-Category 4:
+Sub-Category 4:

-Complete this part for a renewal application or a new was iver that replaces an existing waiver.
-Select one:

-Service is included in approved waiver.
-Then re is no change in service specifications.

-Service is included in approved waiver.
-The service specifications have been modified.

-Service is not included in the approved waive er.

 Case Management is a service that coordinates the delivery of waiver services with medical care, educational, and other community services.
 Case Managers work to assist waiver participants in gaining access to needed waiver and State plan Medical service.
 In additional to Medicaid Services other community based services and educational services are identified and included in the plan of care regardless of the funding source for the service to which access is granted.